olegbespalov/xk6-cache/README.md

 ## JavaScript API

 Usage of xk6-cache extension is transparent for k6 scripts.
-However sometimes good to see some metrics about cache usage (number of entries, cache hit count, cache miss count).
+However, sometimes good to see some metrics about cache usage (number of entries, cache hit count, cache miss count).

 You may call [measure()](docs/README.md#measure) function to enable cache metrics.